-Children's Hospital is committed to providing a safe work place.
+The Hospital is committed to providing a safe workplace.
 You may work in a variety of situations or with a variety of materials, some of which may pose a risk of injury.
-You are required to comply with our policies and procedures for workplace safety, which have been designed to comply with federal, state and local safety laws and regulations and workplace safety directives.
-If you have a question about safety, you should seek advice from the Environmental Health and Safety Office.
+You are required to comply with our policies and procedures for workplace safety, which have been designed to comply with federal, state, and local safety laws and regulations and workplace safety directives.
+If you have a question about safety, you should seek advice from the Environmental Health and Safety Department.

-It is essential that you report any work place injury or any situation presenting a danger of injury so that timely corrective action may be taken.
-Please refer to relevant Safety policies such as policies, Hazard Communication (S6.1) and Chemical Spill Response (S7.1) for more details related to chemical hazards.
+It is essential that you report any workplace injury or any situation presenting a danger of injury so that timely corrective action may be taken.
+Please refer to the Hospital's Safety Manual and relevant safety policies such as the Hazard Communication (S6.1policy) and Chemical Spill Response policy (S7.1) which provide guidance related to chemical hazards.